civicrm/civicrm-dev-docs/docs/framework/ajax.md

 #### Events

-!!!note Event Buffering
+!!! note "Event Buffering"
     This function buffers `crmFormSuccess` type events and then triggers `crmPopupFormSuccess` once when the dialog is closed.
 This prevents the underlying content from being needlessly refreshed more than once if multiple save operations are performed in the popup.

 The following events will be triggered on the `<a>` element which initiated the popup (see CRM.loadForm below for events triggered on the popup itself):